 - 1/4 cup rice wine vinegar (I’ve also used Champagne vinegar with good results)

 - 12 ounces rice stick noodles

 - 8 ounces sugar snap peas, stem end removed

 - 1/3 cup minced roasted, salted peanuts

-- lime wedges for serving
+- lime wedges and fresh basil, for serving

 - To Marinate The Tofu: Combine soy sauce and five-spice in a shallow dish wide enough to hold the block of tofu.
 Add tofu and marinate at least 30 minutes or up to 3 hours, turning occasionally.
 Cut into 2-inch cubes.
 Save any leftover marinade.

 - Make The Sauce: Combine lime juice, orange juice, fish sauce, brown sugar, rice vinegar, and chili-garlic sauce in a medium bowl.
 Whisk to dissolve sugar.
 Taste and adjust to your preferences; if you like it spicier, add more chili-garlic sauce, sweeter, more sugar, etc. But overall you should be able to taste salty, sour, sweet, and spicy in a nice balance.
 Add any leftover marinade from the tofu and stir to combine.

 - Prepare The Noodles: Place the rice stick noodles in a large mixing bowl and cover with boiling water until pliable, but not soft enough to eat without cooking more.
 How long this takes will depend on how thick your noodles are.
 Start checking after 2 minutes.
 Drain, rinse with cold water, and if you are making the noodles in advance toss with a teaspoon or two of vegetable oil, cover and refrigerate.